ibm-cloud-docs/sap-netweaver-power/sap-power-general-iaas-concepts.md

 It's because of this relationship, and other {{site.data.keyword.cloud_notm}} capabilities that {{site.data.keyword.IBM_notm}} was selected as one of SAP's premier strategic providers of cloud infrastructure services for its business-critical applications.
 Support for SAP NetWeaver's suite of solutions is available through the highly scalable, open, and security-rich {{site.data.keyword.cloud_notm}}.
 With this partnership, SAP NetWeaver-based solutions can expand to major markets made possible by more than 60 {{site.data.keyword.IBM_notm}} worldwide.

-## SAP NetWeaver on IBM Power Systems Virtual Server colocated and connected with the IBM Cloud offering model
+## SAP NetWeaver on IBM Power Systems Virtual Servers
 {: #power-offering-model}

-The offering is ideal for practically all SAP NetWeaver use case scenarios on {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}} colocated and connected with {{site.data.keyword.cloud}} over the {{site.data.keyword.cloud_notm}} network.
+The offering is ideal for practically all SAP NetWeaver use case scenarios on {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}}s.
 You can use your servers for mission critical workloads, as your test environment, or your business continuity disaster recovery (BCDR) site.
 All SAP NetWeaver Application Server ABAP-based products and SAP NetWeaver Application Server Java-based products are supported on {{site.data.keyword.powerSysShort}}.
 For SAP NetWeaver-based SAP products, see [SAP Note 2855850](https://launchpad.support.sap.com/#/notes/2855850){: external}.
 For all other software components or third-party products, contact [SAP Support](https://support.sap.com/en/index.html){: external}.

 ## Storage
 {: #storage}

-Storage is provided with your {{site.data.keyword.powerSys_notm}} and uses the {{site.data.keyword.cloud_notm}} private network virtual LAN (VLAN) to help provide enterprise-grade security while not obstructing administrator access.
+Storage is provided with your {{site.data.keyword.powerSys_notm}}s and uses the {{site.data.keyword.cloud_notm}} private network virtual LAN (VLAN) to help provide enterprise-grade security while not obstructing administrator access.
 It is ideal for storage-intensive applications with high I/O needs, such as an OS, and database and application software.
 Contact [{{site.data.keyword.cloud_notm}} Support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) for extension options if the attached storage is insufficient for your workload.

-{{site.data.keyword.powerSys_notm}} uses [{{site.data.keyword.IBM_notm}} Storwize](https://www.ibm.com/it-infrastructure/storage/storwize){: external}.
-Specifically, Storwize  V7000F(2076-AF6) Dual Controller and Storwize V7000 (2076-624) Dual Controller.
+{{site.data.keyword.powerSys_notm}}s use [{{site.data.keyword.IBM_notm}} Storwize](https://www.ibm.com/it-infrastructure/storage/storwize){: external}, specifically, Storwize  V7000F(2076-AF6) Dual Controller and Storwize V7000 (2076-624) Dual Controller.

 ## Deployment and management
 {: #deployment-and-management}

-{{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} colocated and connected with {{site.data.keyword.cloud_notm}} are deployed through the {{site.data.keyword.cloud_notm}} console or API after you create your {{site.data.keyword.cloud_notm}} customer account.
+{{site.data.keyword.powerSys_notm}}s are deployed through the {{site.data.keyword.cloud_notm}} console or API after you create your {{site.data.keyword.cloud_notm}} customer account.
 The servers can be managed through the console, API, or command-line interface (CLI).
-More information can be found under [Managing {{site.data.keyword.powerSys_notm}} (IAM)](/docs/power-iaas?topic=power-iaas-managing-resources-and-users).
+For more information, see [Managing {{site.data.keyword.powerSys_notm}}s (IAM)](/docs/power-iaas?topic=power-iaas-managing-resources-and-users).

 ## Support
 {: #concept-support}